 In “people-centered” industries, market research is a must

 As the healthcare industry becomes more specialized, streamlined, and consolidated, companies are increasingly looking for ways to improve service and add tailored-products.
-Market research – – relies on person-to-person interview and observation techniques, making it the most effective way to understand how people use and consume products and services.
+Market research – qualitative market research – relies on person-to-person interview and observation techniques, making it the most effective way to understand how people use and consume products and services.